OfekCo3/chrome-extension-virtual-pet/README.md

 ### Usage 🐶
 1. Click the Virtual Pet icon in your Chrome toolbar to open the extension.
 2. Choose your pet from the available options.
-3. Interact with your pet by clicking on the pet to pet it or feeding it through the available options.
+3. Interact with your pet by hovering on the pet to pet it or feeding it through the available options.
+4. Keep an eye on the happiness bar to ensure your pet stays happy!

 ### License 📄
 This project is licensed under the MIT License.
 See the LICENSE file for more details.